 Course fee: $220

 - A hard copy of the manual is available for purchase from the Red Cross.

 Lifeguard candidates must be able to complete the following prerequisite skills on the day of the first class meeting.
 Only $50 will be refunded if, for any reason, candidates are unable to complete the course within the scheduled time frame.

 Prospective participants must tread water for two (2) minutes without support and without stopping while their head remains above the surface of the water.
 When treading, only the legs can be used.
-Candidates should place their hands under the armpits.
+Candidates will be required to place their hands under their armpits.

 Prospective participants must perform the following skills within 1 minute and 40 seconds: